pandas-dev/pandas/doc/source/reshaping.rst

 Reshaping by Melt
 -----------------

-The ``melt`` function found in ``pandas.core.reshape`` is useful to massage a DataFrame into a format where one or more columns are identifier variables, while all other columns, considered measured variables, are "pivoted" to the row axis, leaving just two non-identifier columns, "variable" and "value".
+The :func:`~pandas.melt` function is useful to massage a DataFrame into a format where one or more columns are identifier variables, while all other columns, considered measured variables, are "unpivoted" to the row axis, leaving just two non-identifier columns, "variable" and "value".
 The names of those columns can be customized by supplying the ``var_name`` and ``value_name`` parameters.